mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

 ### [Highlights & Memorable Moments]
 - **Goopy’s Paper Airplane:** A hilarious and unexpected distraction that drew attention to the Brass Dragonborn.
 - **Tiberian’s Stealth Fail:** Tiberian’s failed attempt to sneak into the cathedral provided comedic relief.
-- **Baloo’s Hugbear Headband:** A heartwarming moment as Tiberian crafted a headband for Baloo.
+- **Baloo’s Hugbear Headband:** A heartwarming moment as Oran crafted a headband for Baloo.
 - **Sorting Ceremony:** The party’s sorting into their respective schools and signs marked a significant milestone in their journey.

 ---

 ### [Loot & Rewards]
-- **Hugbear Headband:** A headband crafted by Tiberian for Baloo, symbolizing his commitment to being a “hug bear.”
+- **Hugbear Headband:** A headband crafted by Oran for Baloo, symbolizing his commitment to being a “hug bear.”

 ---

 ### [Quest Progressions]
-- **Current Objective:** The party’s main mission is to support each other’s goals, including Tiberian’s vendetta, Orin’s rescue mission, and Goopy’s time-traveling quest.
+- **Current Objective:** The party’s main mission is to support each other’s goals, including Tiberian’s vendetta, Oran’s rescue mission, and Goopy’s time-traveling quest.
 - **Steps Completed:** The party bonded over breakfast and participated in the Sorting Ceremony.
 - **Next Steps/Unresolved Issues:** The party must address the Brass Dragonborn’s presence and begin working toward their individual goals.
 - **Obstacles Introduced:** The Brass Dragonborn’s presence hints at future conflict with Clan Norexias.